 ERP is charged based on:

-• The type of vehicle you drive.
-The “bigger” your vehicle, the more you pay.
+- The type of vehicle you drive.
+The larger your vehicle, the more you pay.

-• Time.
-The rates during peak hours can change every 30 minutes to spread traffic flow.
+- Time.
+The rates during peak hours can change every 30 minutes to spread traffic flow over a longer period.

 Apart from quarterly reviews and reduced rates during school holidays, there are no ERP charges on Sundays and public holidays.
 According to LTA, “ERP stops operating at 1 pm on the eve of New Year’s Day, Chinese New Year, Hari Raya Puasa, Deepavali and Christmas Day.”